City of Illusions: Restored Memories

 Seeing no other way forward, Falk consents to have his memory tampered with.

 The mind of the original Werelian, Agad Ramarren, is restored and the Falk personality is ostensibly destroyed.
 He emerges as a new person with pre-Falk memories and vastly greater scientific knowledge.
 (Note: Ramarren's first name, Agad, recalls Jakob Agat, one of the chief protagonists of Planet of Exile, from whom he is descended.)

 Having prepared a memory-restoring mnemonic trigger, that Falk had left for himself (an instruction, through young Orry, to read the beginning of the book he travels with, his translation of the Tao Te Ching), the Falk personality is revived.
 After some instability Falk's and Ramarren's minds come to coexist.
 By comparing the knowledge given to them before and after Ramarren's re-emergence, the joint minds are able to detect the essential dishonesty of the Shing's rule and the fact that the alien conquerors can lie telepathically.
 It was this power that had enabled the not-very-numerous Shing, "exiles or pirates or empire-builders from some distant star", to overthrow the League of All Worlds twelve centuries before.

-The Werelians' mental powers are significantly greater than those of their human ancestors; they are able to recognize the Shing mindlie, and cannot be subverted as the member-worlds in the League were.
+The Werelians' mental powers are significantly greater than those of their human ancestors; they are able to recognize the Shing mind-lie, and cannot be subverted as the member-worlds in the League were.
 The Shing's cultural inhibition against killing and their dread of being killed leaves them with no effective defense against any armed and cautious expedition that arrived forewarned.
 Still ignorant of the survival of the Falk persona, the Shing hope to send Ramarren back to his home-world of Werel to present their idyllic story of Earth as a happy garden-planet prospering under their benign guidance, and in no need of outside help.
-Falk / Ramarren, now fully aware of the brutalized and misruled reality, pretends to accept this, postponing the return journey.
+Falk-Ramarren, now fully aware of the brutalized and misruled reality, pretends to accept this, postponing the return journey.

 Eventually, while on a pleasure trip to view another part of the Earth, his Shing escort (Ken Kenyek) takes telepathic control of Ramarren but is then overcome by Falk, operating as a separate person.
-Now controlling Ken Kenyek, Falk / Ramarren makes his escape, manipulating his prisoner to find a light-speed ship that can take him home, and how to program it.
+Now controlling Ken Kenyek, Falk-Ramarren makes his escape, manipulating his prisoner to find a light-speed ship that can take him home, and how to program it.
 (Note: While working through programming the parked ship to go to Werel, Remarren recognizes that Shing technology is based on an alien system of mathematics, totally different from the Cetian mathematics used on all the Hainish-descended human worlds.)
-Falk / Ramarren leaves for his planet of origin, taking Orry and the captive Ken Kenyek with him so that each can present their perception of Shing rule over Earth.
+Falk-Ramarren leaves for his planet of origin, taking Orry and the captive Ken Kenyek with him so that each can present their perception of Shing rule over Earth.

 The military culture and recently restored advanced technology of the Werelians mean that Earth can probably be liberated "at a blow".
 However the light-years of travel required mean that Falk's forest friends will be long dead when he returns.